MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 This tab enables the user to set the outputs he/she wants that Pecube provides at the end of the model run (Figure 9).
 The first part (i.e., “Compute ages”) let you choose between three options:

 *	*none*: Pecube will not predict any thermochronological ages
 *	*for all nodes*: Pecube will predict thermochronological ages for all nodes at the surface of the Pecube model.
-This option will enable you to check any boxes in the next part (i.e., “Thermochronological systems”) and choose the thermochronological system you are interested to use.
+This option will enable you to check any boxes in the next part (i.e., “Thermochronological systems”) and to choose the thermochronological system you are interested to use.
 *	*sample specific*: Pecube will predict thermochronological ages only for specific sample locations provided by the user.
 For this option to work, you will need to provide a folder name where PecubeGUI will write some files that will be used by the Production-diffusion model.
 This has to be done in the *Data tab* in the “Data folder” text box.
 In the current version, only the AHe system can be selected.
 PecubeGUI uses the production-diffusion model developped by [Gautheron-et-al-2010]_.

 .. figure:: ../images/Compute_age.png